google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ ReplacementStop

-Each `ReplacementStop` message acts as a template for generating a new stop time in each modified trip.
+Each `ReplacementStop` message defines a stop that will now be visited by the trip, and optionally specifies the estimated travel time to the stop.

 ![](images/first_stop_reference.png)
 _If a modification affects the first stop of the trip, that stop also serves as the reference stop of the modification._